Recorded Books: History

 Recorded Books was founded in 1978 by Henry Trentman in Charlotte Hall, Maryland.
 Trentman was a salesman who spent a lot of his time driving and listening to the radio and he believed there was a market for better quality recorded books on cassette tape targeted to commuters.
 Unlike other audiobooks sold at the time, which were usually abridged to 2–4 hours long, Trentman envisioned unabridged productions of 20 or more tapes which could be rented mail-order, and that would be of high quality sound and professional narrators.

 The company's first recording was in 1979 as The Sea-Wolf by Jack London narrated by Frank Muller, a local actor at Washington DC's Arena Stage.
 Muller remembered "this traveling salesman who had a crazy idea about recording books onto cassettes and marketing them to commuters."
 Muller would remain one of Recorded Books' most prolific and popular narrators over the years.
-At first the book titles were in the public domain (such as Jack London), however after Recorded Books picked professional stage actor Alexander Spencer to narrate books they began branching out into copyright works.
+At first, the book titles were in the public domain, such as Jack London.
+However, after Recorded Books picked professional stage actor Alexander Spencer to narrate books, they began branching out into copyright works.

 For the first six years, Trentman worked at Recorded Books part-time since the company did not generate enough revenue to justify his coming on full-time.
 Later, as the company grew during the 1980s, it opened a new recording facility in New York City near Times Square.
-According to The New Yorker (2012):
+According to John Colapinto (2012):